 SAN FRANCISCO – Clearway Energy Group (“Clearway”), through its ownership interest in Repowering Partnership II LLC, has completed its second wind repowering project.
 Wildorado, a 161 MW wind farm located in Oldham County, Texas, originally constructed in 2007, began post-repowering operations in January.
 Construction for the repowering was led by Mortenson and turbine equipment was provided by Siemens Gamesa.

-“Wildorado embodies the very best of the renewable energy industry: it enjoys significant support from the local community, pumps millions of dollars into Oldham County, and is situated in one of the windiest corridors in the state where it generates abundant and affordable clean energy for Texas families and businesses,” said Craig Cornelius, CEO of Clearway Energy Group.
+“Wildorado embodies the very best of the renewable energy industry: it enjoys significant support from the local community, pumps millions of dollars into Oldham County, and is situated in one of the windiest corridors in the state,” said Craig Cornelius, CEO of Clearway Energy Group.
 “We’re grateful for the support of our partners, Siemens Gamesa, Mortenson, and Xcel, to increase the operational performance of Wildorado and extend the value of the plant for decades to come.”

 “We were thrilled to be back at the Wildorado project we originally constructed in 2007.
 As North America’s fleet of wind turbines age, repowering has become an important and cost-effective way to maximize a wind farm’s potential.
 Having repowered over 1,600 wind turbines, we are proud to be a part of the work Clearway is doing to lead the industry forward by investing in repower,” said Tim Maag, Vice President and General Manager at Mortenson.